Thursday, April 27, 2023

 Long-toed Stint (Calidris subminuta)

 True confession: Now I can't tell which is which.
 Common Snipe (Gallinago gallinago) and Pin-tailed Snipe (Gallinago stenura).
 The Princeton guide does not help me feel secure in my guess.
-I recall Pin-tailed and Common snipes in the same field of view being called out.
+I recall Pin-tailed and Common snipes being in the same field of view being called out.
 More research needed.

 Above and below: Chinese Pond Heron (Ardeola bacchus).
 I like the photo below because the bird is in completely different habitat.
 It also shows how dry everything is.